Caltech-IPAC/firefly/docs/fftools-api-overview.md

 #####<b> ImageViewer.plot() method

-The following is a list of possible parameters for the ImageViewer plotting.
-Almost all parameters are optional.
- Note that the request `Type` parameter can be set specifically or it is implied from the `File`, `URL` or `Service` parameters which are mutually exclusive.

 | Parameter  | Description |
 | ---------- | ----------- |
 | object     | object literal with name/value pairs for all parameters |

 The FITS viewer can take many, many possible parameters.
 Some parameters control how to get an image, a image can be retrieved from a service, a url, of a file on the server.
 Others control the zoom, stretch, and color, title, and default overlays.
-The are also parameters to pre-process an image, such as crop, rotate or flip.
+There are also parameters to pre-process an image, such as crop, rotate or flip.
 You can also specify three color parameters and the associated files.

 For the details of FITS plotting parameters see: [see fits-plotting-parameters.md](fits-plotting-parameters.md)